mdrwiega/depth_nav_tools/README.md

 - *~range_max* (double) - maximum sensor range (in meters).
 Pixels in depth image with values greater than this parameter are ignored in processing.
 - *~depth_img_row_step* (int) - Row step in depth image processing.
 Increasing this parameter we decrease computational complexity of algorithm but some of data are lost.
 - *~scan_height* (int) - height of used part of depth image (in pixels).
-- *~cam_model_update* (bool) - determines if continuously camera model data update is neccessary.
+- *~cam_model_update* (bool) - determines if continuously camera model data update is necessary.
 If it's true, then camera model (sensor_msgs/CameraInfo) from topic camera_info is updated with each new depth image message.
 Otherwise, camera model and parameters associated with it are updated only at the start of node or when node parameter are changed by dynamic_reconfigure.

 - *~ground_remove_en* (bool) - determines if ground remove from output scan feature is enabled.
 The ground removing method to work needs a correctly values of parameters like a sensor_tilt_angle and sensor_mount_height.
 - *~sensor_mount_height* (double) - height of depth sensor optical center mount (in meters).
 Parameter is necessary for the ground removing feature.
 It should be measured from ground to the optical center of depth sensor.